 Winners named in Jaffe Transactional Law Competition

-DETROIT - Forty-six Wayne State University Law School students competed Friday, Nov.
-9 in the Jaffe Transactional Law Competition.
+DETROIT — Forty-four Wayne State University Law School students competed Friday, Nov.
+1 in the annual Jaffe Transactional Law Competition.

-The live-round competition is part of a one-credit course created and supervised by Associate Professor Eric Zacks of Huntington Woods.
-Third-year students Arthur Griem of Grosse Pointe and Ahmad Sabbagh of Dearborn Heights were the chairpersons of the competition.
-The program is supported by the Jaffe Transactional Law Competition Fund, established earlier this year by Michigan-based law firm Jaffe Raitt Heuer and Weiss.
+This innovative, live-round competition is part of a one-credit course created and supervised by Associate Professor Eric Zacks.
+Third-year students Asma Al-Khshali, Jamila Garmo, Megan Hoberg and Joseph Zannetti were the chairpersons of the competition.
+The program is supported by the Jaffe Transactional Law Competition Fund, established in 2018 by Michigan-based law firm Jaffe Raitt Heuer and Weiss.

-The winners from the negotiation rounds will represent the Law School at a future state or regional competition and will receive a Book Award from the Business Law Section of the State Bar of Michigan.
+The winners from the negotiation rounds will represent the Law School at the spring Jaffe Regional Transactional Law Competition, when Wayne Law will host several schools in a regional competition.
+Winners also will receive a scholarship award from the Business Law Section of the State Bar of Michigan.
 The winners for drafting will help the negotiation teams prepare, including assisting with the drafting that will be required for competitions and conducting practice negotiation rounds.

-After weeks of drafting and revising, the day of the live negotiations competition brought the teams together for two rounds of negotiations.
-The panel of judges - composed of 24 attorneys - offered feedback after each round.
+The Jaffe Transactional Law Competition helps students develop drafting, negotiation and counseling skills, with two-member teams representing a buyer and seller involved in a complex acquisition.
+After weeks of drafting and revising, the day of the live negotiations brought the teams together for two rounds of competition.
+The panel of judges – composed of 21 attorneys – offered feedback after each round.

 Attorneys serving as judges were: